DFSupply/DFS_xTupleBuildTools/README.md

 Currently setup to clone from private DFS repositories.
 To use your own REPO, change the shell script(s) as required.

 Process:
- - Builds a pod (docker container) based on RHEL 8.x that is setup to compile Qt applications
+ - Pulls a pod (docker container) based on RHEL 9.x or Windows Server 2022 from our Azure Container Registry that is setup to compile Qt applications
  - Compiles openrpt (in the pod)
  - Compiles csvimp (in the pod)
  - Compiles qt-client (in the pod)